awwx/meteor-obj/README.md

 It iterates through the arguments.
 If the current argument is a string, it and the next argument is added to the result as a property.

-If the curent argument is an object, its properties are added to the result.
+If the current argument is an object, its properties are added to the result.

-Later properies override earlier ones.
+Later properties override earlier ones.

 A `null` or `undefined` argument is treated like an empty object (that is, it is skipped).
 This allows an “object” variable to be passed to